seralexeev/xrabbit.dev/README.md

 date: 22-05-2025
 ```

-For now of course everything is held together with makeshift connections, I probably need to solder it all onto a PCB with proper traces instead of wires
+For now everything is of course held together with wires and mounted on a breadboard – I probably need to solder all this onto a proper PCB with real traces instead of wires.
+But first I need to make it actually move.
+One step at a time!

 ---